 After three years the owner loses 44.4% of its value, according to the Daily Telegraph – £21,079

-If an Audi A6 Allroad car was leased from Vantage Leasing, it costs £415.82 (excl VAT) per month over three years at 10,000 miles per annum.
-A deposit of six months rental payments is also payable (£2494), so the total cost for this leasing solution is £17,456.
+In May 2017, when this article was published, If an Audi A6 Allroad car was leased from Vantage Leasing, it cost £415.82 (excl VAT) per month over three years at 10,000 miles per annum.
+A deposit of six months rental payments was also payable (£2494), so the total cost for this leasing solution was £17,456.

 It is clear to see that there are savings of £3,623 over three years by leasing this prestige car rather than buying it outright.

-There are also cash flow advantages as the purchaser does not have to fund the capital purchase, but can amortize the costs on a monthly basis over the length of the contract.
+There are also cash flow advantages as the purchaser does not have to fund the capital purchase, but can amortise the costs on a monthly basis over the length of the contract.